-• [Climate] Mode: pressing one of the two buttons will make TMD-Display send climate mode values to the bus.
-Two mode control types are possible: the Heat / Cool control type and the Extended (HVAC) control type.
+[Climate] Mode: pressing one of the two buttons will make Square TMD-Display send climate mode values to the bus.
+Two mode control types are possible: Heat / Cool and Extended (HVAC).

 As above, it is possible to link the control to a box in the display in order to show the current mode on it.